mtarnow/github-commit-bot/README.md

 2. Clone this repository.
 3. Set remote to the url of your new empty repository ('cd github-commit-bot', 'git remote set-url origin [url]')
 4. In src/main.py edit the commit_string variable to contain 2 sentences ending with a period.
+Use double quotes to enclose that string - this will be a seed for a never-ending sentence that's going to grow with each commit.
-Use double quotes to enclose that string.
-You could provide a start date and the second sentence in such form, that it would make sense to extend it with '... and the next day I committed' - for example describing what Albert did yesterday.
+   For the second sentence to make sense, write it from Albert's perspective in such form, that it would make sense to extend it with '... and the next day I committed'.
+As an example, the second sentence could describe what Albert did yesterday.

-   For example: "I started to work here on 22.10.2022.
-Yesterday I was at a farmers' market."
+   Example of the seeding string: "I started to work here on 22.10.2022.
+Yesterday I was at a farmers' market buying carrots."
 5. Set the n_commits variable to 0.

 That's it.
 You can run the script with '[Python >=3.10 executable] [main.py file path]',